mgrebenets/mgrebenets.github.io/_posts/2015-02-01-mobile-ci-daemon-vs-agent.md

 _Provisioning Profiles_

 iOS Provisioning Profiles are normally managed by Xcode and located in `~/Library/MobileDevice/Provisioning Profiles` in the home folder of a _login_ user who installed Xcode on the system.
-When you pass provisioning profile UUID to `xcodebuild` command it looks the profile in that folder.
+When you pass provisioning profile UUID to `xcodebuild` command it looks for the profile in that folder.
 So if you run `xcodebuild` as non-login user the lookup will fail and you will be forced to specify full path to provisioning profile.

 One of the solutions is to create a symlink like this.